-H2Foreign direct investment: an indicator of quality of business environment adopt the ratio: "foreign direct investments in the total investment" $PIDE = \frac{IDE}{IT}$ (IDE: foreign direct investment and IT: total investment).
+Foreign direct investment is an indicator of the State internal and external policy.
+A good quality of governance can be measured by the measures taken which provide opportunities to foreign investors (Blomström et al. 1992).
+For that, we adopt the ratio: "foreign direct investments in the total investment" $PIDE = \frac{IDE}{IT}$ (IDE: foreign direct investment and IT: total investment).
 On the one hand, the entry of foreign direct investment reflects the business environment quality.
 On the other hand, foreign direct investment can constrain the government to implement institutional reforms.
 According to Kose et al. (2006), foreign investments improve the quality of the institutional environment.